 You need to know what it will cost you to buy or sell your property.
-Our fees for a conveyancing transaction, that is a sale or a purchase, are as follows:
+Please contact our conveyancing department who will provide you with a bespoke quote.

-In addition to the above, certain costs are payable to third parties as follows:
+You should be aware that in addition to our charges, certain costs are often payable to third parties as follows:

 On a purchase:

 Search Fees - average cost £300.00 (specific searches can be discussed with you to clarify if they are required for you).

 Land Registry Registration Fees - determined by the value of the property.
 You can calculate the amount you will have to pay by using the Land Registry website or contact us and we will provide you with the relevant information.